soul4kills/userChrome/README.md

 - `userConfig.css` Consolidated adjustments of Personal Preferences here for conevenience
 - `userColors.css` Added for convenient Color Profile adjustments/removal (Inspired by Dracula Color Theme & a Flowlauncher Theme)
 - `sideberyConfig.css` Added to consolidate Sidebery cosmetic modifications/fixes
+- `uc.shadow.flicker` Added Cool aesthetic indicator for overflowing tabs in Sidebery.
+Flickers like a real fluorescent light.
+Off by default.
+It's a resource hog to animate.
 #### `about:config` toggles to add
 ```
   //Toggle for Chromeless Experience